 The Merrimack Valley Striders is a 501c(3) organization whose mission statement is – “An organization whose mission is to encourage and enhance running at all levels”.
 Organized in 1979, MVS has grown to be one of the largest running clubs in New England.

 As a non-profit 501c(3) organization under the auspices of the Road Runners Club of America, no general member or board member receives financial compensation of any kind.
 The organization is a 100% volunteer run entity.

 We are very proud of our commitment to the running community and the general community at large.
 The following is a sample of the programs MVS has sponsored:

 Adult program· Adult coaching for runners/walkers including a program from “Walk to Run” to training athletes for high level competition.

-· Because of our commitment to healthy children, we have a Youth Running Initiative program whereby we grant over $7,500 to community programs that help kids realize the joy of a healthy lifestyle through running.kid’s program
+Because of our commitment to healthy children, we have a Youth Coached program each summer that help kids realize the joy of a healthy lifestyle through running.

-· In 2011, our Feaster Five Thanksgiving race provided over $60,000 to our charitable partners as well as providing a family friendly event.
+Each year, our Feaster Five Thanksgiving race has raised thousands of dollars for our charitable partners as well as providing a family friendly event.
 Nearly 10,000 participants ranged in age from 2 years to…well, very mature.

-· OUR MVS scholarship program annually awards area seniors eight $1,000 scholarships.
+OUR MVS scholarship program annually awards area High School seniors ten $2,000 scholarships.